raine/ghtool/README.md

 - List failing tests across all jobs, currently only for Jest
 - List linting issues across all jobs, currently only for ESLint
-- List typecheck errors across all jobs, currently only for TypeScript
+- List build errors across all jobs, currently only for TypeScript

 ## Installation